openenclave/openenclave/libc/README.md

 - Sources included from MUSL libc ([located here](../3rdparty/musl))
 - The dlmalloc heap allocator ([located here](../3rdparty/dlmalloc))
-- Additional source files to implement enclave-specific features.
+- Customization of standard functions for enclave usage
-- Stubs to work around missing definitions needed by libunwind and libcxxrt
+- Stubs to work around missing definitions needed by other components

 Enclave-specific features are defined in these files: